MyEtherWallet/knowledge-base-v3/src/content/migration/moving-from-myetherwallet-to-parity.md

 {
-"title"       : "[MEW ➡ Parity] Access MyEtherWallet account in Parity", "sort"        : "03",
+"title"       : "[MEW ➡ Parity] Access your MyEtherWallet account in Parity", "sort"        : "03",
 "category"    : "Migrating to/from MyEtherWallet",
 "description" : "Migrating to/from MyEtherWallet",